Here are some details about working together…

-If this is a casting-related shoot, we will have previously discussed different wardrobe options to fit with our theme — or had them visible in the reference images we’ve exchanged.
+If this is a casting-related shoot or a collaboration, we will have previously discussed different wardrobe options to fit with our theme — or had them visible in the reference images we’ve exchanged.

-While castings are free, if you feel like I’ve provided you with something of value and are feeling generous after our shoot, tipping is entirely acceptable and gratuities are appreciated.
+While collaborations are free, if you feel like I’ve provided you with something of value and are feeling generous after our shoot, tipping is entirely acceptable and gratuities are appreciated.